Blackhand01/StarGram/SETUP.md

-# Hackathon Project
+# Hackathon Project - Setup Instructions

-This repository contains a Python-based project configured for hackathon development.
-It includes a virtual environment, documentation generation with Sphinx, automated testing, and a structured setup for development and documentation.
+This document contains step-by-step instructions to replicate the project setup on any system.
+It includes details on requirements, commands, and structure for easy initialization and use.

 ---

 ## **Requirements**

-To replicate this configuration, you need the following tools:
+To set up and run this project, you need the following tools:

 - **Python**: Version 3.8 or higher
 - **pip**: Python package manager